cindistar/zip-code-search-app/README.md

 # App Overview

+This app displays the correct information about the valid Zip Code found.
+When the Zip Code is invalid, it shows an error message.
-This app is composed by: Bloc for state management and GetIt for Service Locator and dependency injection.
+This app is composed by: ViaCep API, Bloc for state management and GetIt as service locator and dependency injection.

 # Supported State Management Solutions